prunbun/RealTimeDashboard/README.md

 - maybe create a single database and have multiple tables so we can join based on ticker
 - add sql to insert
 - add sql to remove stale data from the ticker that we get last in the query for that batch, write batched updates
+- want to prioritize fast inserts because we aren't going to necessarily be modifying or deleting rows

 <br>
 redis optim